technical-margins/material-margins/docs/en/blog/posts/ai_advent.md

 ## Efficiency Unlocked

-*And that's how the magic happened.* A mountain of work shrinks to the size of a manageable dune.
+*And that's how the magic happened.* A mountain shrinks to the size of a manageable dune.
 My script – born from this unexpected collaboration with AI – transforms days of repetitive labour into a task that runs in hours.
 I find myself with time again, and with it, a revelation: *if this works for translations, what else can it do?*

 Experimentation became second nature.
-AI evolved from being a simple translation assistant to something more versatile.
-Now, it's no longer just a tool for saving time; it's an instrument for amplifying what I can do.
+AI evolved from being a simple translation assistant but an instrument for amplifying what I can do.
 Every new use sparks ideas for others.

 The real change isn't in the newfound efficiency – it's in knowing I pushed my boundaries.
-Programming once felt like foreign territory, something other people did.
-Now I'm devising automation solutions and imagining workflows that are more efficient, more creative.
-It feels like I've unlocked a new dimension of my job.
+Programming once felt like foreign territory, something only others did.
+Now I'm devising automation solutions and imagining more efficient workflows.
+It feels as though I've opened a window into an uncharted dimension.

 ## New Horizons

 This experience taught me something valuable about working with language models like GPT: it's not about delegating but about dialogue.
 You have to ask the right questions, interpret the answers, refine the outputs.
 It's a back-and-forth process that balances clarity with experimentation.
 The relationship evolves constantly.
-Every day brings a new challenge or use case to explore.
-My job hasn't become easier – it's shifted.
+Every day brings a new use case to explore.

+As a technical writer, my job hasn't become easier – it's shifted.
 Automating the repetitive tasks has cleared space for more complex challenges.
 That's rewarding, but not always straightforward.

-Of course, doubts linger. *What happens when the tools become better than good?* Could someone with more technical expertise automate the work I do?
-And when AI models grow more sophisticated, will there still be a need for technical writers?
-For now, understanding our products, our users and their needs keeps us relevant.
-But I'd be lying if I said the uncertainty isn't unsettling.
+Of course, doubts linger. *What happens when the tools become better than good?* When AI models grow more sophisticated, will there still be a need for technical writers?
+My understanding of the product and its users offers protection, yet wisps of uncertainty persist.

 That's the paradox of generative AI.
 It raises the bar.
 Every efficiency gain comes with new demands.
 The more we can do with AI, the more is expected of us.